- The Assessment and Certification Regulations is applicable to all clients certified by Guardian Independent Certification Pte Ltd (Guardian)

 - Granting of Certification Approval

-- Surveillance audit shall be conducted by GIC on certified clients at least once in a calendar year and based on the agreed frequency (as indicated in the contractual agreement).
+- Surveillance audit shall be conducted by Guardian on certified clients at least once in a calendar year and based on the agreed frequency (as indicated in the contractual agreement).
 The date of the first surveillance audit following initial certification shall not be more than 12 months from the certification decision date.

-- GIC performs a re-certification of clients’ management system every three (3) years from the initial certification date or re-certification of its management system.
+- Guardian performs a re-certification of clients’ management system every three (3) years from the initial certification date or re-certification of its management system.
 Clients shall be required to complete the re-certification audit and obtain certification approvals before the expiry date of the current certification approvals to ensure continuity of the certification.

 Suspension, Withdrawal, Cancellation of Certification